Is Wheel Song right for me?

 Where is the festival taking place?

 We are so grateful to Elmhurst University for hosting our festival this summer!
-We will be using large classrooms and the recital hall in Irion Hall (190 Prospect Ave, Elmhurst IL).
+Our group sessions will be in Buik Hall (in Irion Hall) (190 Prospect Ave, Elmhurst IL).
 There is plenty of parking, but be prepared for a one to two minute walk from the parking lot to the music building.
 For those who need it we also have accessible parking available for Irion Hall.

 I'm coming from out of town, what are some housing options?